snappy316/data-structures/README.md

 # Data Structures

-This repo is a collection of data structures and algorithms I have written.
+This repo is a collection of data structures and algorithms implemented in Ruby.

 ## Insertion Sort